 Whatever form of payment is involved find out how and when you will be receiving it.
 It’s not unusual to request a percentage of the payment upfront and the final sum on completion of the project.
 You don’t want to find that your video has gone live and the company has already got what they want from the bargain leaving you chasing money.

 There are some cases where a brand might decide not to go ahead with a project once you’ve already done the work.
-In general it’s nothing to do with your specific content, it could just be that there’s been some change meaning they are no longer running the ad campaign.
+In general it’s nothing to do with your specific content.
+It could just be that there’s been some change meaning they are no longer running the ad campaign.
 But, if you’ve already put in the work then you should be getting paid anyway.
-That’s part of why it’s a good idea to negotiate getting paid at least half upfront, that way even if the brand is being difficult about paying the rest of the money (which you should still fight to get, you are entitled to it) at least you aren’t totally out of pocket if you can’t get the rest of the money.
+That’s part of why it’s a good idea to negotiate getting paid at least half upfront.
+That way even if the brand is being difficult about paying the rest of the money (which you should still fight to get, you are entitled to it) at least you aren’t totally out of pocket if you can’t get the rest of the money.

 In general though the main cancellation reason should be an issue with whatever it is you’re being asked to promote.
 Maybe you’ve never tried the product and when they send it to you you hate it and just don’t want to have anything to do with it.
-In a perfect world you would get the product to try out before you agree to anything, but sometimes you’ll find that it’s a quick turnaround situation where they want the video done in a couple of days and you only receive the product in time to start filming.
+In a perfect world you would get the product to try out before you agree to anything.
+Sometimes you’ll find that it’s a quick turnaround situation where they want the video done in a couple of days and you only receive the product in time to start filming.

-Non Disclosure Agreements
+15. Non Disclosure Agreements

 NDAs are fairly basic.
 Signing an NDA basically means you are agreeing to not disclose certain information.
-This could be specifics to do with whatever agreement you have with the company like how much you are getting paid, it could be discussing things that the company are keeping under wraps like future product launches, it could be disclosing other information that they might not want made public.
+This could be specifics to do with whatever agreement you have with the company like how much you are getting paid.
+It could be discussing things that the company are keeping under wraps like future product launches.
+It could be disclosing other information that they might not want made public.

 What it shouldn’t be is something that prevents you from disclosing the fact.
 That it’s an ad if that’s what it is.
 It’s illegal to not disclose an ad to your audience and no brand should be trying to prevent you from doing that.

 Sometimes a brand will want you to sign an NDA before disclosing the details of the deal they are offering and that’s just to protect themselves if you decide to not go through with it.
-Part of the appeal of youtube advertising for brands is the fact that often viewers are not totally aware that they are viewing an ad (something currently being fixed by new legislation over disclosing ads), or that even if viewers are aware it’s an ad they aren’t aware of the specific terms of the deal.
+Part of the appeal of YouTube advertising for brands is the fact that often viewers are not totally aware that they are viewing an ad (something currently being fixed by new legislation over disclosing ads), or that even if viewers are aware it’s an ad they aren’t aware of the specific terms of the deal.
 Of course if you’re left to freely talk about the terms of the deals they are offering, or the amount that they are paying then it can hurt the ad campaign.

 Another alternative to getting your own legal advice is to work with a management team or a MCN (Multi Channel Network).
-These are all there own special little minefields that you’ll want to get informed about before agreeing to anything, so even if you are feeling a little out of your depth make sure you are doing your research on the best way to go for your situation and needs.
+These are all there own special little minefields that you’ll want to get informed about before agreeing to anything.
+So even if you are feeling a little out of your depth make sure you are doing your research on the best way to go for your situation and needs.

 Good luck with whatever ad opportunities are coming your way guys!